goshevs/R_effcomp/README.md

 All standard methods for adjustment are available.
 Sidak's method has also be added.

-**Effcomp** also accepts a user provided matrix for constructing desired contrasts.
+`effcomp` also accepts a user provided matrix for constructing desired contrasts.

     contr_mat <- matrix(c(-1, 1, 0,